openfaas/faasd/README.md

 * [OpenFaaS CE queue-worker for NATS Streaming](https://github.com/openfaas/nats-queue-worker) - run your invocations in the background without adding any code.
 See also: [asynchronous invocations](https://docs.openfaas.com/reference/triggers/#async-nats-streaming)
 * [NATS](https://nats.io) for asynchronous processing and queues

-> By default faasd comes with the Community Edition (CE) components, but if you like, you can purchase a license to upgrade to OpenFaaS Standard with scale to zero and rich support for async use-cases through the JetStream queue worker.
+## Licensing & EULA for OpenFaaS (faasd)

+faasd (which is a distribution of OpenFaaS) is licensed under the [OpenFaaS Community Edition (CE) EULA](https://github.com/openfaas/faas/blob/master/EULA.md), [additional clauses apply](EULA.md) to enable faasd to be used for Personal Use and within Small Business Environments.

+A separate OpenFaaS Standard license is available for commercial use-cases, which is required for certain commercial use.

+### When should you use faasd over OpenFaaS on Kubernetes?

 faasd relies on industry-standard tools for running containers: